Monday, 22 June 2015

 It was even more surprising because the place had the makings of a Plus Beau Village – a massive slate-roofed market hall jutting out into the roadway, magnificent houses with half-timbering, dormer windows and elaborate doorways, arcades supported on grey, cracked, age-old posts, plus other architectural delights.

-We saw two bars, which were open and five restaurants, which were not and never would be again.
+We saw two bars, which were open and five restaurants, which were not and never would be again, by the look of them.

 At the Office of Tourism we found that there was actually nowhere to get an evening meal in the town.